mbuckler/becky-website/README.md

 2) Change to the `becky-website` directory

-2) Rebuild your website with Hugo
+3) Rebuild your website with Hugo

     `> hugo`

-3) Add your changed files with git
+4) Add your changed files with git

     Any image files you changed:

-    `> git add becky-website/static/img/work/portraits`
+    `> git add static/img/work/portraits`

     Any category files you changed:

+    `> git add content/work/portraits.md`

+    The work description if you changed it:

-    `> git add becky-website/content/work/portraits.md`
+    `> git add data/work.toml`

     The files containing your rebuilt website:

     `> git add docs/`

-4) Commit your changes
+5) Commit your changes

     `> git commit`

-5) Fill out the commit form (describe what you changed).
+6) Fill out the commit form (describe what you changed).
 If you are using Emacs as your text editor: type in your message, exit with `ctrl-X`, hit `Y` to say yes to exiting and saving, and finally finish by pressing `Enter`.

-6) Push your changes to both the github repo and the web!
+7) Push your changes to both the github repo and the web!

     `git push`